mattermost/docs/source/welcome/customize-your-theme.rst

 Dark Theme (Desktop app only)
 -----------------------------

-The Mattermost Desktop App respects the System Preferences appearance setting of your computer's operating system to set the theme of the title bar.
+The Mattermost Desktop App applies the System Preferences appearance setting of your computer's operating system to set your Mattermost instance to Light or Dark Mode.